Human Rights Act films and citizenship education resources

 - the film The Boy Who Changed the Law

 - Background paper for teachers

 This resource pack was produced with support from Jon Meier, teacher/advisor.

-Debora’s previous film Bringing Rights Home! tells of an elderly couple who face separation when their local authority plans to place them in separate residential homes.
+Debora’s other film Sunrise, not Sunset tells of an elderly couple who face separation when their local authority plans to place them in separate residential homes.
 It demonstrates how the Human Rights Act can be of use in situations that any of us could face.
-This film was inspired by a true story and is directed by Lin Woodacre.
+This film was inspired by a true story.